Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Introduction

 In this work, we address the above problem following the principle of {\textbf{`one sentence to multiple objects'}}.
 To this end, we propose the novel \textbf{Phrase-Aware 3D Grounding} (3DPAG) task as an extension of the existing 3DVG.
-Compared with 3DVG only focusing on the described target object, 3DPAG simultaneously localizes non-target objects in the 3D scene by referring to contextual phrases from the description.
-As illustrated in Fig.~\ref{fig:fig1}~(b), 3DPAG requires the neural listener to localize all the objects mentioned in the sentence.
+Compared with 3DVG only focusing on the described target object, 3DPAG also simultaneously localizes non-target objects in the 3D scene by referring to contextual phrases from the description.
+As illustrated in Figure~\ref{fig:fig1}~(b), 3DPAG requires the neural listener to localize all the objects mentioned in the sentence.
 Such a scheme enables the model to explore the complicated relationships between multiple objects and language much easier, thus achieving a more comprehensive understanding.
-To further facilitate the task, we extend the previous 3DVG datasets, \ie, ReferIt3D (including Sr3D and Nr3D)~\cite{achlioptas2020referit3d} and ScanRefer~\cite{chen2020scanrefer}, to their phrase-annotated versions.
-Specifically, we develop three new datasets and name them as \textit{Sr3D}++, \textit{Nr3D}++ and \textit{ScanRefer}++, respectively.
+To further facilitate the task, we extend the previous 3DVG datasets, \ie, ReferIt3D~\cite{achlioptas2020referit3d} and ScanRefer~\cite{chen2020scanrefer}, to their phrase-annotated versions.
+Specifically, we develop three new datasets and name them as {\textbf{\textit{Sr3D}++, \textit{Nr3D}++}} and {\textbf{\textit{ScanRefer}++}}, respectively.
 The former two are built upon ReferIt3D~\cite{achlioptas2020referit3d}, which contains 174.2K phrases annotations from 83.6K template sentences and 116.3K phrases annotations from 41.5K natural sentences, respectively.
-Similarly, \textit{ScanRefer}++ has 110.5K phrases annotations from 46.2K natural descriptions.
-Based on these newly annotated datasets, we propose a new framework, namely \textbf{PhraseRefer}, for handling more challenging 3DPAG task.
-There are two novel techniques involved in PhraseRefer: \textbf{1)}~It optimizes a {\textit{phrase-object alignment}} (POA) map obtained from multi-head cross-attention layer.
-Such a scheme can be easily incorporated with previous 3DVG-orientated approaches, making them accessible to a phrase-aware scenario. \textbf{2)}~It is pre-trained through a novel phrase-specific strategy.
-Concretely, several phrase-specific masks alternate the target object to other mentioned objects, making the model easier to capture fine-grained contexts in the 3D scene.

-As a result, experimental results confirm that adopting 3DPAG can effectively boost the performance of several existing 3DVG methods.
-More importantly, the proposed 3DPAG makes 3DVG more explainable (see attention maps before and after adopting our technique in Fig.~\ref{fig:fig2}), which will promote the controllable downstream tasks as well, \eg, task planning and indoor navigation.
-By applying our proposed datasets and methodology, the proposed PhraseRefer gains great improvements on standard 3DVG task, \ie, achieving 63.0\%, 54.4\% and 55.5\% accuracy on Sr3D, Nr3D, and ScanRefer datasets, respectively.
+Similarly, \textit{ScanRefer}++ has 110.5K phrase annotations from 46.2K natural descriptions.